iArmanKarimi/wildrift-champions-api/wildrift_api_reference.md

 fetchChampion(champion: ChampionHeader): Promise<Champion>
 ```

 Fetches full champion details from a given header.

+**Throws:**

-**Throws** if a network or parsing error occurs.
+- `Error` if a network or parsing error occurs.

 ---